Ancient History is taught by the Department of Classics and Ancient History within the School of Philosophical and Historical Inquiry (SOPHI).

 Pathway through the major

-A major in Ancient History requires 36 senior credit points including at least 24 credit points from Core units of study of which 6 must be at 3000 level.
+A major in Ancient History requires 36 senior credit points including at least 24 credit points from core units of study of which six must be at 3000 level.

 The units of study for the major can be found in the Table A unit of study table for Ancient History.
 The table shows units of study on offer in the current handbook year.
 You may find information regarding a full list of units of study available to the major on the departmental website.

 If you intend on completing a major in Ancient History you should complete 12 junior credit points in Ancient History in your first year to gain an understanding of three different approaches – historiographic, archaeological and literary – to the cultures and histories of ancient Greece and Rome.

 Other pathways to an Ancient History major are possible.
 Because of its close disciplinary affinity, we welcome students who have completed 12 junior credit points of History as well as those who have combined one junior unit in Ancient History with a junior unit from History, Philosophy, Archaeology, Latin or Ancient Greek.

 Senior units of study (2000 and 3000 level)

 Senior-intermediate (2000 level) units introduce a series of topics that are more closely focused in area and usually entail a particular disciplinary approach.
 In any year, you can choose to specialise in a field (ancient Greece or Rome), a discipline (eg history or literary criticism) or a chronological period.
 Some units invite thematic comparison between cultures and periods, others require you to consider the impact of the ancient world on subsequent historical situations.
 All senior-intermediate Ancient History units require you to consider issues in their historical context and how that context might have changed over time.
 Some units are highly appropriate for those intending to teach Ancient History to HSC level.